abdulaziztag/abdulaziztag/README.md

 ## I'm a Student at IUT and Software Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 🇬🇧 English level: Intermediate
+- 🗽 English level: Intermediate
+- 🦉 Duolingo score: 100/160
 - ⚡ Fun fact: I love to cook and travel ✈️

 ### Connect with me: